mars-research/atc24-artifact/README.md

 > Unmodified copies of the SPEC benchmarks are available at `~/specCPU2006.tar.gz` and `~/specCPU2017.tar.gz`.

 We patch SPEC CPU2006 and CPU2017 to fix compilation errors with newer toolchains ([spec2006.patch](https://github.com/mars-research/spec-env/blob/main/spec2006.patch), [spec2017.patch](https://github.com/mars-research/spec-env/blob/main/spec2017.patch)).
-Clone this repository, and install SPEC under the following subdirectories:
+Clone this repository, and run `just bootstrap-spec-env`.
+Then, install SPEC under the following subdirectories:

-- CPU2006: `spec2006`
+- CPU2006: `worktrees/spec-env/specCPU2006`
-- CPU2017: `spec2017`
+- CPU2017: `worktrees/spec-env/specCPU2017`

-After installation, the `spec2006` and `spec2017` directories should both contain the `MANIFEST` file.
+After installation, the directories should both contain the `MANIFEST` file.

 Next, run the following commands to apply the patches: